 Hypoallergenic food trials usually run anywhere between 8-12 weeks.
 It can take 8-12 weeks to see any results from a food trial.
 During this time you will need to feed your dog a specific hypoallergenic diet.
 I cannot stress enough that if your dog on an elimination diet or food trial then you MUST withhold all treats, flavoured worming tablets, access to human food…everything!
 It is critical!
 It is no good putting your dog on an elimination diet and then other people sneaking him other food no matter how innocent it may seem.
 Their actions will likely cost you extra money and causes your dog unnecessary discomfort and potentially seriously delay his or her progress.
 Make sure all family members know how important this is and if you feel cruel not giving your dog treats just know that you are being cruel to be kind.
 Besides, you can always use some of his hypoallergenic diet as a reward treat.

 You can purchase a commercially manufactured product or you can make a hypoallergenic diet at home.

 Commercially available hypoallergenic dog foods

 Hypoallergenic dog food is a huge market with many products available.
 It is difficult to know which one to choose.
-Obviously part of your choice will be based on what your dog is known to be allergic to and also what your vet has recommended as a course of action.
-There are two main categories in which these foods can be divided.
-They are hydrolyzed protein food and novel protein food.
+Part of your choice will be based on what your dog is already known to be allergic to and also what your vet has recommended as a course of action.
+There are two main categories in which these foods can be divided: They are hydrolyzed protein foods and novel protein foods.